 Do want to give your wardrobe a fresh look?
-Here are a few recession busting tips to help give your clothes a makeover:
+Here are a few recession busting tips to help give your customise your clothes and give them a makeover:

 Dyeing & painting